foulmouth/blender28-addosc-foul/README.md

 and drove the dispatcher back to JPfeP's old function, that didn't have looping the OSC_keys broken out of the dispatcher. (sorry about that maybites)

-nothing special, i just needed this quick and drty hack for myself, as maybites' fork gave me script errors trying to start a server with OSC_key values in place
+nothing special, i just needed this quick and dirty hack for myself, as maybites' fork gave me script errors trying to start a server with OSC_key values in place

 it may help someone out there that want to simply control a couple of single values to drive without having to change existing script/blend files around.